 - If you started college but never finished, we can help you to re-enroll. just call the EOC office nearest your home or workplace and set an appointment today.

-You are ready if you meet all of the following:
+You are ready if you meet at least one of the following: